 The rules and procedures of Wilmot Union High School are designed to allow each student to obtain a safe, orderly, and appropriate education.
-Students can expect their rights to freedom of expression and association and to fair treatment as long as they respect those rights for their fellow students and the staff.
-Students will be expected to follow teachers' directions and obey
+Students can expect their rights to freedom

 Parents have the right to know how their child is succeeding in school and will be provided information on a regular basis and as needed, when concerns arise.
 Many times, it will be the responsibility of the student to deliver that information.
 Parents are encouraged to build a two-way link with their child's teachers and support staff by informing the staff of suggestions or concerns that may help their child better accomplish his/her educational goals.